tleonard128/nyc-rats/README.md

 However, our model has an r-squared of 0.0283 meaning that only 2.8% of trash tonnage variance accurately indicated the number of rat sightings.
 Our chart also indicates that our variable is a poor predictor of rat sightings, as there were many districts that were outliers in terms of the amount of trash produced and the number of rat sightings.
 For example, some districts produced trash in the middle of the range of all districts but had rat sightings almost double that of comparable trash producers.
 Therefore, we will need to continue to refine the model.
 Our group has proposed looking at land use data and possibly socioeconomic factors that we can add and hopefully predict more accurate results.

+### Preliminary Model
 After looking at initial land use data, our model still performed poorly.
-We used data that categorized land use based on 11 different categories, but still never saw an r-squared score greater than 0.19.
-Based on these results we decided to try a logistic regression model.
+We used data that categorized land use based on 11 different categories, but still never saw an r-squared score greater than 0.19 (see table below).
+Based on these results we decided to impliment a logistic regression model.

 ![Linear_regression_results](Linear_regression_results.png)

-### Preliminary Model
-Due to our linear regression results we decided to try a logistic regression analysis based on some of the stats from our linear analysis.
+Our preliminary model is **supervised learning for logistic regression**.
+Since our database deals with labeled data, we selected supervised learning.
+Our model is used to categorize, based on data from community districts in NYC, whether the reported rat sightings are normal or suggest an outbreak.
+Because the final output will be a label, we chose classification.
+We used sklearn, matplotlib, and pandas to calculate our results.

+Our model splits and trains the data. from sklearn.model_selection import train_test_split

+X_train, X_test, y_train, y_test = train_test_split(X,
+                                                    y,
+                                                    random_state=1,
+                                                    stratify=y)

+from sklearn.linear_model import LogisticRegression classifier = LogisticRegression(solver='lbfgs', random_state=1)

+classifier.fit(X_train, y_train)
 #### Data preprocessing for logistic regression
 In order to create a logistic regression model we need to create a binary variable out of our rat data.
 We use the already collected total rat sightings per community district and term the districts that have more than 2,500 sightings as outbreak districts whereas those below 2,500 are normal.